greyltc/docker-owncloud/README.md

 docker-owncloud
 ===============

-Arch Linux based Docker container including owncloud running on apache with sqlite and php-xcache
+Arch Linux based Docker container including owncloud (as of this writing, version 7.0.4)running on apache with sqlite and php-xcache

 ## Usage
 ```bash